connie-reinholdsson/CV/README.md

 ### <a name="skills">Skills</a>

 #### Communication
 When starting at Makers Academy, I decided to write a blog.
 Having never published an article in my life, I was surprised by how much I enjoyed this and how my learning improved through reflecting on my experience.
 Seven weeks into the course I attended an Android Development workshop run by Codebar and wrote a blogpost about it.
 I was very pleased when Codebar asked to publish it on [Codelog](https://medium.com/the-codelog/android-i-think-we-will-become-good-friends-ab01b0e90ad5) and make me a writer.
-The article received positive feedback on Medium and Twitter was endorsed by the organiser.
+The article received positive feedback on Medium and Twitter, and was endorsed by the organiser.

 #### Learning Agility

 During my Marketing Graduate Scheme at Samsung Electronics I moved roles every 4-5 months and had to quickly pick up the relevant knowledge to meet my performance objectives and make a name for myself in each division.
 To do this, I set up my own introductions, researched the industry and sought out relevant documents.
-As a result of learning fast, I was asked to organise and deliver a UK wide 4-week marketing event after working there for three months.
+As a result of learning fast, I was asked to organise and deliver a UK-wide 4 weeks marketing event after working there for three months.
 This was presented back to my global headquarters and the event turned out to be an online success.

 #### Problem-solver

 Being a problem-solver at heart, I chose to specialise in Mathematics, Analytics, Business Modelling & Optimisation for my degree.
 As well as receiving first class honours, I regularly apply my problem-solving skills in real life and work situations.
-For example, during my internship at Rolls-Royce plc I identified a number of problems which were hindering our work processes.
-I came up with a number of measures to eradicate these issues, which included the production of an e-learning course and the introduction of an IT Back-up System Instruction Booklet.
+For example, during my internship at Rolls-Royce plc I identified a number of problems hindering our work processes.
+I came up with a several measures to eradicate these issues, which included the production of an e-learning course and the introduction of an IT Back-up System Instruction Booklet.

 #### Additional Skills